 In summary, artists find water mixable oil paint trickier to handle, but easier to clean and transport.
 Oil painters find the cleaning process easier, especially when painting outdoors.

-Working with regular oils will give your paintings a more saturated sheen, whereas water mixable oil paint can appear dry and matte.
+Working with regular oils will give your paintings a more saturated sheen, whereas water mixable oil paint can appear more matte.
 Thinning paint in the early stages of an oil painting is easier with water mixable oil paint, as you don’t need to use solvent.
 Water mixable oils dry more quickly, which is better suited to artists who like to work by quickly layering paint.
 When it comes to choosing brands of paint and mediums, there is less choice for artists who use the water mixable variety of paint.

 The cost of buying materials and the amount of materials you need to buy for each medium is pretty much the same.